mammahe/Kotlin-Questions-and-Answers/Read.md

 ### Is there any relationship between primary and secondary constructors?
 **Answer:**
 Yes, when using a secondary constructor, you need to call the primary constructor explicitly.

 ### What are Higher-Order functions in Kotlin?
 **Answer:**
 A higher-order function is a function that takes functions as parameters or returns a function.
 For example, A function can take functions as parameters.

+### What do you understand by destructuring in Kotlin?
+**Answer:**
+In Kotlin, destructuring is a convenient way to extract multiple values from data stored in objects and Arrays.
+It can be used in locations that receive data.
+It is used because sometimes, it is convenient to destructure an object into several variables.

 ### What is a purpose of Companion Objects in Kotlin? ☆☆☆

 **Answer:**